pansay/javascript-spessore/manuscript/markdown/frontmatter/allonge.md

 [js]: https://leanpub.com/javascript-spessore
 [ja]: https://leanpub.com/javascriptallongesix

-Even if you know the material, you may want to read JavaScript Allongé to familiarize yourself its approach to functional combinators.
+Even if you know the material, you may want to read JavaScript Allongé to familiarize yourself with its approach to functional combinators.
 You can [read it for free online][read].

 [read]: https://leanpub.com/javascriptallongesix/read